TheWidlarzGroup/react-native-video/README.md

 - * *For iOS you also need to specify muted for this to work*

+To see full list of available props, you can check [the propTypes](https://github.com/react-native-community/react-native-video/blob/master/Video.js#L246) of the Video.js component.

 ## Android Expansion File Usage

 ```javascript